 From 1899 to 1919, Gardiner served as secretary-general of the Society of the Cincinnati, an elite organization whose membership is composed of descendants of officers who served in the Continental Army.
 Among the other military societies to which he belonged were the Loyal Legion, the Sons of the Revolution, the Military Society of the War of 1812 in which he became commandant with the rank of colonel in 1908, and the Veteran Corps of Artillery of the State of New York.
 He last resided in Suffern, New York.
-His widow, Harriet Gardiner, received a pension in 1919, certificate A-8-12-26.
+Harriet Gardiner applied for and received a widow’s pension in 1919, certificate A-8-12-26.
 Section 13, lot 9194.

 GARDINER, ETIENNE VERON (1839-1922).
 Private, 7th Regiment, New York State Militia, Company E. A native of New York City, Gardiner first served as a private with the 7th Regiment, New York State Militia, for 30 days in 1861.
 He re-enlisted as a private at New York City in May 1862 and served with the same company and regiment, now part of the New York State National Guard, and mustered out with his company three months later in September.